WildCodeSchool/2022-07-EN-Berlin-Remote1-Project3Planning/README.md

     state "CASE CREATED" as created
     state "CASE ASSIGNED" as assigned
     state "CASE CONFIRMED" as confirmed
-    state "CASE PARTIALLY-INSPECTED" as partial
+    state "CASE ONGOING" as ongoing
-    state "CASE FULLY-INSPECTED" as full
+    state "CASE READY" as ready
     state "CASE QUOTED" as quoted
     state "CASE CLOSED" as closed